sumeetmathpati/cs-gate/_cn/data-link-layer/sliding-window-protocol.md

 ---
-title:  "‒ Sliding Window Protocol"
+title:  "Sliding Window Protocol"
 description: "Sliding window protocol in data link layer."
 child_of: Data Link Layer
 nav_order: 5
+sub: true
 ---

 - Unlike stop and wait protocol; it has window size more than 1.